The Basilica Cathedral of Saint-Denis is an architectural marvel in Saint-Denis, just north of Paris, France.

 Plan for Extra Time

-The basilica is a vast structure, and there is a lot to see.
+The basilica is a vast structure with a lot to see.

 Plan for extra time to explore and appreciate the cathedral’s many stunning features.